kermitt2/biblio-glutton/Readme.md

 ### ISTEX to PubMed mapping

-The mapping add PudMed information (in particular MeSH classes) to ISTEX entries.
+The mapping adds PudMed information (in particular MeSH classes) to ISTEX entries.
 See the instructions [here](pubmed-glutton/Readme.md)

 ## Main authors and contact